Septic planning guide

 What this page is really helping you decide

 Drain field replacement is where owners most often underestimate how much the lot matters.
 The trenches you can see are only part of the story; reserve area, soil history, drainage, and restoration usually decide whether the project stays narrow.
+That is why leach field replacement quotes can look close at first and then split apart once the site story gets real.

 Representative state examples behind this national page